Office Phone: 301-405-1812

 - 1986-1989: NIH Postdoctoral Fellowship

-- President, Gibbs Conference on Biothermodynamics: 2005-2006, Co-Chair (with Michael Hecht) 2010 Biopolymers Gordon Research Conference
+- Co-Chair (with Michael Hecht) 2010 Biopolymers Gordon Research Conference

 - Editorial Advisory Board Member-Biochemistry, 2010-present

-Synthesize the information obtained from multiple approaches to elucidate mechanisms of regulation of protein function and relate this understanding to biology.
+We use multiple experimental and computational approaches to elucidate mechanisms of regulation of protein function and relate these mechanisms to biology.

 I. Communication Between Metabolism and Transcription Regulation: E. coli Biotin Regulatory System allows bacteria to regulate the production or uptake of the vitamin, biotin, in response to metabolic demand.
 We study the functional switch of the major protein, BirA, between its roles in supplying biotin to metabolism and regulating biotin biosynthesis.
 Formation of alternative protein:protein interactions is a central feature of this switch.
 Activation of BirA for these alternative interactions is mediated by the small molecule allosteric modulator, bio-5′-AMP.
 We use biochemistry, structural biology, and computation to determine the molecular basis of the allostery and selective protein:protein interactions that are central to this biological switch.